<!- SGM - removed "symbols and conventions from title and renumbered from [3.1.x] to [3.x] –>

 Implementation

-toolchain that is used to build and support the execution of the C++ program
+specific toolchain that is used to build and support the execution of the C++ program

 implementation-defined behaviour